Arsney091289421/MLOps-Sandbox-for-github-issues/README.md

    # This will execute the entire Prefect workflow: incremental data fetch, feature engineering, feature merging, hyperparameter tuning, model training, and model export to S3.
    ```

+### 6.1 Full Workflow Details

+#### Workflow Overview

+The entire pipeline is orchestrated via `main_flow.py` using Prefect.
+Each step is modularized as an individual Python script and Prefect task.

+#### Main Workflow Steps

+1. **Fetch closed issues:**
+   Incrementally collect new closed issues from the target GitHub repository.

+2. **Generate features:**
+   Extract features for each closed issue.

+3. **Merge features:**
+   Merge new features with the full historical feature set (de-duplication).

+4. **Search best parameters:**
+   Perform hyperparameter search (Optuna) for XGBoost, based on latest feature set.

+5. **Train model:**
+   Train the XGBoost model with the updated features and best-found parameters.

+6. **Upload model to S3:**
+   Save and upload the trained model artifact (`latest_model.json`) to the configured S3 bucket.

+7. **Prefect UI monitoring:**
+   All workflow runs and AUC alerts can be visualized in Prefect UI (if enabled).